lanl-aea/waves/docs/tutorial_00_scons.rst

       :start-after: marker-1
       :end-before: marker-2

-The `SCons command-line build variables`_ are specific to the project definition that you are currently creating.
+The `SCons command-line build options`_ are specific to the project definition that you are currently creating.
 EABM projects may add or remove command line options to aid in build behavior control.
-The most relevant variable to most EABMs will be the ``variant_dir_base``, which allows EABM developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
-For example, the first ``scons`` call will create the default build directory named ``build`` and the second ``scons`` call will create a build directory named ``non-default_build``.
+The most relevant options to most EABMs will be the ``--build-dir``, which allows EABM developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
+For example, the first ``scons`` call will create the default build directory named ``build`` and the second ``scons`` call will create a build directory named ``non_default_build``.

 .. code-block::